anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registrar-agent MUST provide the collected pledge voucher status to the registrar.
 This status indicates if the pledge could process the voucher successfully or not.

-If the TLS connection to the registrar was closed, the registrar-agent establishes a TLS connection with the registrar as stated in {{exchanges_uc2_2}}.
+In case the TLS connection to the registrar is already closed, the registrar-agent opens a new TLS connection with the registrar as stated in {{exchanges_uc2_2}}.

 The registrar-agent sends the pledge voucher status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/voucher_status".
 The Content-Type header is kept as `application/jose+json` as described in {{exchangesfig_uc2_3}} and depicted in the example in {{vstat}}.

-The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device in his domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.
+The registrar SHALL verify the signature of the pledge voucher status and validate that it belongs to an accepted device of the domain based on the contained "serial-number" in the IDevID certificate referenced in the header of the voucher status.

 According to {{RFC8995}} Section 5.7, the registrar SHOULD respond with an HTTP 200 OK in the success case or fail with HTTP 4xx/5xx status codes as defined by the HTTP standard.
 The registrar-agent may use the response to signal success / failure to the service technician operating the registrar agent.